-You can also contact your child’s Depute Headteacher who is a member of the Senior Leadership Team.
+You can also contact your child’s Depute Rector who is a member of the Senior Leadership Team.
 They also monitor the progress and wellbeing of individual learners by regularly tracking academic progress, monitoring reports from class teachers, celebrating personal achievements as well as monitoring the merits and/ or demerits a child may accrue in classes for behaviour, effort, motivation and achievement.

-Guidance teachers and House Heads spend a proportion of their week teaching classes in their subject specialism.
+Guidance teachers spend a proportion of their week teaching classes in their subject specialism.
 This means they are not always available to take a phone call.
-There are also times when you may not be able to make immediate contact with the Depute Headteacher for your child but another member of the Senior Leadership Team may be available.
+There are also times when you may not be able to make immediate contact with the Depute Rectors for your child but another member of the Senior Leadership Team may be available.
 In these cases there are several options depending on the urgency of your concern:

-PT Guidance - Mrs A Little
+PT Guidance - Mrs. A Little and Mr. R Donaldson

 Glen Nevis House

-PT Guidance - Ms T Darmudas
+PT Guidance - Mr. P Marshall and Ms. T Darmudas